 - Login to the controller and under Network Policy, navigate to the Policies screen.
 Select the namespace tab and click new policy

 - Give a name for the policy and click Create

 - Click Add Rules and add your namespace-scoped rules with the corresponding version you want to use

 Rules can be added to or removed from a policy using the same workflow.
 A new version needs to be created every time a policy is updated.

 Namespaces Policies are added to/removed namespaces by doing the following:

 - Login to the controller and navigate to Namespaces

 - Select the namespace that you want to apply the namespace policy/policies to, and click edit

-- Under the Configuration tab, navigate to Service Mesh Policies
+- Under the Configuration tab, navigate to Network Policies.

-- To add namespace policies, select from the dropdown and select the corresponding version to use
+- To add namespace network policies, select from the dropdown and select the corresponding version to use

 - Click Save and navigate to placement